WilmerRS/Extension-Login-Unipamplona/README.md

 <h1 align="center"> 🐣<strong> Login Extension UP </strong>🐯 </h1>

 Extension for chrome that allows you to log into the main University vortal.

 ## 🐈 Branches content

-   1. [Master](https://github.com/WilmerRS/Extension-Login-Unipamplona/tree/master): Vanilla code of the extension for Chrome, without the use of web frameworks.
+   1. [vanilla-version](https://github.com/WilmerRS/Extension-Login-Unipamplona/tree/vanilla-version): Vanilla code of the extension for Chrome, without the use of web frameworks.
-   2. [Credentials](https://github.com/WilmerRS/Extension-Login-Unipamplona/tree/Credentials): Chrome extension code, using Angular 11.

 ## 🐙 To get started